[theme-reviewers] Redux framework may be dialing home

 dovy at reduxframework.com

-We'll also provide instructions on how to remove the tracking class and
+I will add documentation on how to remove the tracking and supply a

 >> Since I seem to have broken it, I've uploaded a "static" version of the